narrative-io/narrative-rfc/nql.md

 SELECT
   country_code_3_to_2(my_dataset.country_code) as two_letter_codes
 FROM
-  company_date.my_dataset
+  company_data.my_dataset
 ...
 ```

 ### 10.6 Querying an Access Rule Directly

+An access rule has two identifiers: an `access_rule_name` and an `access_rule_id`.
+Access rule names are human readable and must be created explicitly, while access rule ids are created automatically during the initial set up for each access rule.
+NQL supports querying access rules directly through `access_rule_name` and not `access_rule_id`.

-An access rule has two identifiers: a `name` and an `id`.
-NQL supports querying internal or external access rules directly, in addition to the Rosetta Stone attribute catalog and dataset ids, through `access_rule_name` and not `access_rule_id`.
+NQL supports querying internal access rules (access rules on datasets in the same company seat) or external access rules (access rules on datasets in a different company seat) directly.
+Querying an access rule is the third method of querying datasets in NQL, in addition to the Rosetta Stone attribute catalog and dataset ids.

 #### 10.6.1 Querying Internal Access Rules

-An access rule name, defined in section 5.1.5 as a unique, human-readable name for a specific access rule in a company seat, is added after the company identifier.
+An access rule name is added after the company identifier.
 When querying data in your own company seat, an access rule name always follows `company_data`.

 ##### Example